-UNCSA is releasing the second album on its newly formed label, UNCSA Media, with Cashavelly’s “Meditation Through Gunfire,” Oct.
-18.
+UNCSA is releasing the second album on its recently formed label, UNCSA Media, with Cashavelly’s “Meditation Through Gunfire,” on Oct.
+18. The album is available now on all major music streaming platforms.

 “We are so proud to release Cashavelly’s work on UNCSA Media,” said Chancellor Brian Cole.
 “Not only is she an incredibly accomplished alum, she epitomizes the ethos we try to instill in our students of creative ownership, entrepreneurship, and finding your path to success in the arts wherever it may take you.”